sap-tutorials/Tutorials/tutorials/hana-clients-python/hana-clients-python.md

            #encrypt=True, # must be set to True when connecting to HANA as a Service
            #As of SAP HANA Client 2.6, connections on port 443 enable encryption by default (HANA Cloud)
            #sslValidateCertificate=False #Must be set to false when connecting
-           #to an SAP HANA, express edition instance that uses a self-signed certificate.
+           #to an SAP HANA on-premise instance that uses a self-signed certificate.
        )
    except dbapi.Error as er:
        print('Connect failed, exiting')